paulaloure/Portfolio-Projects/Python_API/README.md

     - likes
     - comments

-The data may be used for further analysis of channel statistics, such as:
+**The data may be used for further analysis of channel statistics, such as:**
  - video length vs views (to make sure videos of optimal duration are posted)
  - video published day/time vs views (to see how posting date/time impacts views)
  - views vs likes vs comments (how number of views translates into likes or comments so user engagement)

 **How to run on your machine**

 1. Clone or download the source code
-2. Make sure to create your API key here:[ console.cloud.google.com](https://console.cloud.google.com/)
+2. Make sure to create your API key on [Console Google Cloud page](https://console.cloud.google.com/)
 2. Save your API key to .env file as api_key (.env file is included in .gitignore file)
-3. Install Google API Client by following (for Mac/Linux/Windows): https://github.com/googleapis/google-api-python-client
+3. Install Google API Client by following (for Mac/Linux/Windows) [Google API Client on Github](https://github.com/googleapis/)
+4. Insert channel_id of youtube channel you want to download the list of videos in the youtube_api.py file
 4. Run 'main.py' file